“If people would know how little brain is ruling the world, they would die of fear.”

 In the year of 1924, he published his first collection of short stories for which he received a prize from Serbian Royal Academy.
 Two years later he was assigned to the consulate in Marseille and in December of 1926 transferred to the Yugoslav embassy in Paris.
 His time in France was marked by loneliness and sorrow, for that was a period when all members of his family died.
 He closed himself in the Paris archives, going through the reports of the French consulate in Travnik from 1809 – 14.
 That was a material he will later use to create one of his future novels: Travnička hronika (Travnik Chronicle).

-Andrić was in April 1928 sent to Madrid, where he wrote essays on Simón Bolívar and Francisco Goya, and started to work on the novel Prokleta avlika (The Damned Yard).
-He was further transfered to Belgium, Luxembuourg and in 1930, he was placed in Switzerland as part of Yugoslavia’s permanent delegation to the League of Nations in Geneva.
-He returned to Belgrade in the year of 1933, and became an assistant to Milan Stojadinović, Yugoslavia’s Prime Minister adn Foreign Minister.
+Andrić was in April 1928 sent to Madrid, where he wrote essays on Simón Bolívar and Francisco Goya, and started to work on the novel Prokleta avlija (The Damned Yard).
+He was further transferred to Belgium, Luxembourg and in 1930, he was placed in Switzerland as part of Yugoslavia’s permanent delegation to the League of Nations in Geneva.
+He returned to Belgrade in the year of 1933 and became an assistant to Milan Stojadinović, Yugoslavia’s Prime Minister and Foreign Minister.

 »I looked myself up and down, and saw I was saving only myself and my overcoat.«

-He returned to his apartment and refuse to leave, even though the heavy bombing.
+He returned to his apartment and refuse to leave, despite the heavy bombing.
 That October, the Red Army and the Partisans rescued the Belgrade of a German invasion.

 Due to his service to a former royal government, his relationship with the communist was full of doubts.
 However, in the year of 1945, he published Na Drini Ćuprija, which Travnička hronika and Gospođica (The Young Lady) followed.
 Communists proclaimed Na Drini Ćuprija as a classic of Yugoslav literature and as Andrić’s magnum opus.